Please see below for some frequently asked questions:

 - Register your interest for the competition and use the Running a Mock Trial classroom pack that you receive with your classes so they are aware of what is involved.

-- Run a school assembly– use the themes of the case as a hook.
+- Run a school assembly – you could use the themes of the case as a hook.

-- Contact us to request some promotional materials to put up around school.
+- Download the promotional materials provided to put up around school.

 We are more than happy to discuss how to promote legal education in your school, call or email us to discuss approaches further.